miano-kamuru/sailfish-engine/README.md

-My final year diploma project, Creates simple database apps without coding. made with python sqlalchemly PyQt javascript and qml
+Sailfish Engine is my final year diploma project.
+It allows users to create simple database applications without writing any code.
+The project is built using Python, SQLAlchemy, PyQt, JavaScript, and QML.
 # **Screenshots**
 work in progress :)